BrunoMazorra/Paper-Summary/README.md

 by listing non-valuable tokens.
 This method of performing scams is known as rug pull, a phenomenon that already existed in traditional finance but has become more relevant in DeFi.

-In this work, we introduce a methodology to detect rug pulls before the malicious manuever execution.
+Do rug pulls in Constant Function Marker Makers (CFMM) share similar features?
+Can we predict if a project is a rug pull before the malicius manuver?

 ### Citation

 - Mazorra, Bruno, Victor Adan, and Vanesa Daza.
 "Do not rug on me: Zero-dimensional Scam Detection." arXiv preprint arXiv:2201.07220 (2022).